I didn't hang out with Andre Agassi much: Pete Sampras

-Legend Pete Sampras recalls not-so-friendly relationship with compatriot Agassi when the two ruled world tennis
+Tennis legend Pete Sampras recalls not-so-friendly relationship with compatriot Andre Agassi when the two ruled world tennis back in the day

 New Delhi: In his playing days, he was known as 'Pistol' Pete Sampras because of his booming serve.
 He belted numerous aces on his way to picking up 14 Grand Slam titles.